Modern Slavery Statement 2023

 It includes victims who have been brought from overseas and vulnerable people in the UK, who are forced to illegally work against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.

-Our policy Cepac is working towards establishing a zero-tolerance position on violations of anti-human trafficking and anti-modern slavery laws.
+Cepac is working towards establishing a zero-tolerance position on violations of anti-human trafficking and anti-modern slavery laws.
 If we find breaches of these laws within our supply chain, we will look to support companies in their efforts to comply with the legislation.

 We will also actively consider how we support or conduct business with organisations involved in slavery, human trafficking, forced or child labour.